ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

 ### Assumption of Knowledge

 We assume that the user has knowledge of git, golang, and javascript.
-It is not necessary to have knowlege of the EVM, but it is extremely helpful.
+It is not necessary to have knowledge of the EVM, but it is extremely helpful.
 Here are some resources to get started.

 - [The Ethereum Virtual Machine](https://github.com/ethereumbook/ethereumbook/blob/develop/13evm.asciidoc)
 - [Precompiles in Solidity](https://medium.com/@rbkhmrcr/precompiles-solidity-e5d29bd428c4)